mlbyvn/LLM-Seed-Generation/notes.md

 Echidna belongs to a specific family of fuzzers: property-based fuzzing, which is heavily inspired by QuickCheck.
 In contrast to a classic fuzzer that tries to find crashes, Echidna aims to break user-defined invariants.

+"When fuzzing smart contracts, the goal is to identify a sequence of transactions that exposes a software fault.
+The final trans- action of the sequence triggers a software fault, while the preceding transactions set up the state of the contract such that the fault can be triggered.
+In this sense, testing Ethereum smart contracts is a variant of testing stateful software, a highly challenging proble" - from EF/CF, needs re-writing

 ---

 ## Properties & Vulnerabilities